4 Amazing Air Drumsticks That Make Noise On Their Own!Posted by Mike Schumacher

 Apart from the plastic-y sort of look these really do sound like a real drum set.
 Also, the latency is great, and the sticks are very responsive.

-You can also plug it into iPods and then plug our headphones to each unit which allows you to play along to all your favorite bands.
+Nonetheless, you can also plug it into iPods and then plug our headphones to each unit which allows you to play along to all your favorite bands.

 These work by motion sensors as well as buttons that alter the sound from snare drum to tom-tom to crash cymbal.